 (f) "BL-Network" means a not-for-profit corporation funded under the federal Business-Led Networks of Centres of Excellence program;

-(g) "Network Director" means the grantee of the BL-NCE Grant who is a non-voting ex-officio member of the BL-Network’s Board of Directors.
+(g) "Network Director" means the holder of the BL-NCE Grant who is a non-voting ex-officio member of the BL-Network’s Board of Directors.

 (i) "Divestment" means the sale at arm's length, or the placement in trust, of assets, where continued ownership by an individual participating in the BL-Network would constitute a potential, apparent or actual conflict of interest with the participant's BL-Network duties and responsibilities.

-(j) "Financial interest" means an interest in a business in the same area as the BL-Network as described in Section 2.1 of this document.
+(j) "Financial interest" means an interest in a business in the same area as the BL-Network as described in the Financial Interest section of this document.

 (k) "NCE Secretariat" means the secretariat through which the federal Networks of Centres of Excellence program and the BL-NCE program are delivered.

-(l) "NCE Steering Committee" means the committee which has overall responsibility for the BL-NCE program comprised of the three granting agencies' presidents and the Deputy Minister, Industry Canada, with the President of the Canadian Foundation for Innovation serving as observer.
+(l) "NCE Steering Committee" means the committee which has overall responsibility for the BL-NCE program comprised of the three granting agencies' presidents, the Deputy Minister of Industry Canada, and the Deputy Minister of Health Canada, with the President of the Canada Foundation for Innovation serving as observer.

 (m) "Position of influence" includes any position that entails responsibility for a material segment of the operation and/or management of a business.